vinsontan/HotDay2021/content/Lab01/index.md

-## Instrumenting Kubernetes with the OneAgent
+## Instrumenting Kubernetes with Dynatrace

 In this exercise we will install the Dynatrace Operator.